 - No guardrail was unexpectedly triggered

-Daily monitoring checklist: each account's P&L versus daily loss limit, any guardrail triggers, any follower fill failures, and API key expiry dates.
+Daily monitoring checklist: each account's P&L versus its daily loss limit, any protection triggers, any follower fill failures, and API key expiry dates.

 Common Mistakes